MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 title: Building a piano in WebXR using BabylonJS
 description: Complete this tutorial series to learn how to build a functioning 88-key piano keyboard in WebXR using BabylonJS
 author: JING1201
-ms.author: t-jinglow, ayyonet
+ms.author: v-vtieto
 ms.prod: mixed-reality
 ms.topic: tutorial
-ms.date: 05/31/2021
+ms.date: 09/10/2021
 keywords: mixed reality, javascript, tutorial, BabylonJS, hololens, mixed reality, UWP, Windows 10, WebXR, immersive web ms.localizationpriority: high
 ---

-# Tutorial: Build a piano in WebXR using babylon.js
+# Tutorial: Build a piano in WebXR using Babylon.js

 Building a piano in the real world requires a lot of time, skills, and materials.
 What about building one for the VR/AR world?

-Through this tutorial series, you will learn about using babylon.js to create a Mixed Reality web app that contains a functioning 88-key standup piano in the virtual world.
+Through this tutorial series, you will learn about using Babylon.js to create a Mixed Reality web app that contains a functioning 88-key standup piano in the virtual world.
 In the completed app, you will be able to easily teleport to the position in front of the piano and begin playing on the keys using your mixed reality controllers.

 In this tutorial series, you will learn how to:

 > [!div class="checklist"]
 > * Create, position, and merge meshes to build a piano keyboard
-> * Import a babylon.js model of a standup piano frame
+> * Import a Babylon.js model of a standup piano frame
 > * Add pointer interactions to each piano key
 > * Enable teleportation and multipointer support in WebXR